 Watch FS1 on FuboTV

 FuboTV is a streaming service built for sports.
-It offers FS1, FS2, and the in-market Fox regional networks, along with 70+ other channels.
+It offers FS1, and FS2, along with 70+ other channels.
 You can get a 1-week free trial to watch FS1 live on FuboTV.
-After the trial on its basic package for $44.99/month ($34.99 for the first month).
+After the trial on its basic package for $54.99/month.
 The FuboTV app is available on major platforms including AppleTV, AndroidTV, Roku, and Amazon FireTV.
 Check out our review of FuboTV for more details.

 Watch FS1 on YouTubeTV

-YouTubeTV also offers FS1 streaming live, as well as FS2 and Fox RSNs.
-FS1 is included in the base package for $40 a month.
+YouTubeTV also offers FS1 streaming live, as well as FS2.
+FS1 is included in the base package for $49.99 a month.
 Please read our review of YouTube TV for more details.